bbishdotdev/bsquared/docs/cycles.md

 **Weekly Check-in Questions**:

 - [ ] Am I on track to complete the cycle in 1-2 weeks?
-- [ ] Are any tasks taking significantly longer than 1 hour?
+- [ ] Are any tasks taking significantly longer than estimated?
 - [ ] Do I need to adjust the scope or break tasks down further?
 - [ ] Have I committed my work regularly?
 - [ ] Am I blocked on anything?